Templates (KDL)

 }

 }This copies every field of the aimed_shot sound (volume, pitch, retrigger mode, distance falloff, etc.) and then overrides id, name, and variations on the copy.
 Without from=, every scalar field defaults to zero and the modder has to remember to set sensible playback parameters.
-The from= name matches the source element's name property; the destination composite type doesn't need to be named explicitly when only one type is possible.
+The from= name matches the source element's name property, and the destination type doesn't need to be named explicitly when only one type is possible.

 Value kinds